rumblefishdev/jsonrpc-proxy/README.md

     }

-If everything works fine in a minute you should be able to see that the monitoring kick in and that the nodes are now healthy:
+If everything works fine in a minute you should be able to see that the monitoring kicks in and that the nodes are now healthy: